 Is there a maximum I can contribute to my TFSA?

-As of 2021, if you have never contributed before you can contribute $75,500.
-Since its initial introduction in 2009; the TFSA contribution room has grown by about $6000 per year.
-So, each year that total contribution room grows.
+As of 2023, if you have never contributed before you can typically contribute $88,000, you would have had to be 18 or older since its initial introduction in 2009 to have this total contribution room.
+The TFSA contribution room has grown by $6500 this year, while the annual TFSA contribution room dollar limit for the years 2019, 2020, 2021, and 2022 was $6000 for each year.
+Each year that total contribution room grows.
 Unused TFSA contribution room rolls over from one year into the following year.

 What happens to my TFSA when I die?